 The Project for Modern Democracy today publishes the first report of its Global Development Challenge project.
 The report on the effectiveness of development aid suggests it has a long-term positive effect on growth and poverty reduction, and that criticism that aid does not work is unsupported by the weight of academic evidence.

-The Project for Modern Democracy will be running four new research projects starting in early 2018.
+The Project for Modern Democracy will be running three new research projects starting in early 2018.

 Our Planning Change project will consider the radical planning reform needed to enable more homes to be built while maintaining essential countryside protections.